mlatu-lang/mlatu/README.md

 [![](https://tokei.rs/b1/github/brightly-salty/mlatu)](https://github.com/XAMPPRocky/tokei) [![Join the chat at https://gitter.im/mlatu-lang/community](https://badges.gitter.im/mlatu-lang/community.svg)](https://gitter.im/mlatu-lang/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Mlatu is a statically typed, stack-based functional programming language designed for simplicity, speed, and safety.
-Mlatu features algebraic data types and algebraic effects (called permissions).
+Mlatu is a statically typed, stack-based purely functional programming language designed for simplicity, speed, and safety.

 Very experimental: contributions welcome, but please don't use this in production.
 If you wish to contribute see [here](/CONTRIBUTING.md) for more information.

 I make announcements, discuss the languaage, and am available to answer questions on [this Discord channel](https://discord.gg/qNQV6nnAZj) and [this Gitter community](https://gitter.im/mlatu-lang/community).

+## Features

+Functions are first-class values, (*higher-order functions*) can be passed around as function arguments and results, and stored in data structures exactly as other values.
+The use of *algebraic data types* combined with *pattern matching* make it easy to handle very complex data structures in a natural way.
+The *strong type system* and automatic *type inference* provide increased safety from programming errors.
+*Parametric polymorphism* encourages the programmer to write general functions that can later be reused.

 ## Examples